← Back to articlesLooking Through Splayed Fingers: Fear, Race, and Who Gets to Look Away

 This piece is a creative exploration of horror as both a cinematic genre and a lived experience, especially in relation to race and contemporary society.

-I watch horror movies through splayed fingers, or just above my glasses, where everything dissolves into a soft, colourful blur.
+I watch horror movies through splayed fingers, or just above my glasses, where the violence and ghastly, contorted bodies dissolve into a soft, colourful blur.
 For someone so sensitive to loud sounds and jump scares, I return to the genre again and again, beneath covers, beside friends, laughing, gripping hands, half-hiding, half-looking.

 But Sinners did something different.
-I did not flinch.
-I did not look away.
+I did not flinch nor did I look away.
 I watched it with eyes wide, mind alert, heart full.
 I was not scared.
 I was thrilled.
-And even after the fourth watch, it lingers—not as fear, but as recognition.
+And even after the fourth watch, it lingers still, not as fear, but as recognition.
 The many accolades it has received still do not feel like enough.
-But more than that, it forces a question: what does it mean that horror, particularly horror concerned with race, has re-emerged so forcefully now?
+But more than that, it forces the question: what does it mean that horror, particularly horror concerned with race, has re-emerged so forcefully now?

 We are living in a moment where truth itself feels unstable.
 People retreat into echo chambers, arguing over whether all lives matter, or most lives, or Black lives.
 “Woke” becomes both insult and identity.
 Immigration raids turn deadly and still, for some, unbelievable.
 Meanwhile, mainstream media is consolidated, corporatised, filtered through the interests of the ultra-wealthy and struggles to hold collective attention long enough to make real meaning or change.